-The World Happiness Report 2018 has recently been published, and it makes for challenging reading for US employers.
+The World Happiness Report 2018 was published, and it makes for challenging reading for US employers.
 Despite an increase in income per capita, people’s happiness has remained unchanged or even declined.
 The report points to three main causes: obesity, the opioid crisis, and depression.
 None of these problems are good for individuals, but they are also a huge threat to employers trying to create stable, profitable businesses.
 It’s in your interest as a conscientious employer to play a part in thought leadership in this area and to find ways to motivate your employees to stay healthy.
 Food is an excellent place to start.
 As fuel for our bodies and brains, if we’re getting our diet right, we’re in a position to tackle the rest of life’s challenges.

 Can eating well really make us happier?